 Prices may also be lower in winter.
 In January and February, houses typically cost 8.45% less than they do in June and August, according to a study from NerdWallet.
 Sellers are often encouraged to wait until spring to list their homes, and those who keep their properties on the market through fall and winter may be more willing to negotiate a deal.

 Conduct your own local research

-It’s important to remember that real estate markets vary, so the best time to buy a home in your area may differ from overall national trends.
+It’s important to remember that real estate markets vary, so the best time to buy a house in your area may differ from overall national trends.
 It’s best to ask local realtors to determine if your target market fits general patterns or if there’s something unusual about it.

 For example, if you live in Southern California, where temperatures remain mild for much of the year, home prices may not vary much seasonably.
 Or if you’re in a place where people vacation during the winter, housing prices might rise right before the busy season.

 Prices may also vary by circumstance.
-If demand is weak because an area has been hard-hit by an economic downturn or developers have been overbuilding new houses, home prices may fall.
+If demand is weak because an area has been hard-hit by an economic downturn or developers have been overbuilding new homes, home prices may fall.
 These drops may not dovetail with the normal seasonal trends for that region.

 The reverse may be true, too.
 A neighborhood that’s becoming more desirable can fetch higher prices.

 Research pricing trends